SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 Our institutions are taking action.
 Most European universities have now set net zero targets and milestones, as part of broader sustainability strategies.
 They are integrating climate risks and opportunities into governance and strategy, and embedding climate change across their curriculums.
 Within institutions like these, advocacy is not about putting climate change on the agenda.

-Despite this, the HEI sector is not where it needs to be.
+Despite this, the Higher Education sector is not where it needs to be.
 In ten points, here is our view on the state of the sector in 2022.
 This is based on conversations rather than rigorous analysis.
-But they should be enough, if you work at a HEI, to get a rough sense of where your institution is at.
+But they should be enough, if you work at a Higher Education Institution, to get a rough sense of where your institution is at.